Frequently Asked Questions

 Does Camp Survivor offer a day camp option?

 Unfortunately, Camp Survivor is a true residential program with activities lasting late into the evening and beginning early in the morning.
 We also stress the importance of meeting and making new friends and having a program that our campers are fully emerged in.
-Any campers (and parents) tentative about being away from home are encouraged to contact our Camp Coordinator Alissa Downing to set up scheduled “check ins” during their time at camp.
+Any campers (and parents) tentative about being away from home are encouraged to contact our Camp Coordinator Alissa Gervais to set up scheduled “check ins” during their time at camp.
 In the past, brief phone calls home just to check-in and discuss the day’s events have alleviated most of the stress of being away from home.

 Why can’t my child have their cell phone?
 What if I want to check in with them?